11th Artillery Brigade (Ukraine): History

 1st Cannon Artillery Brigade was created on 18 August 1943 in Stalingrad.
 First Brigade commander was Guards Colonel Volodymyr Kerp.

 On 1 March 1943, the Brigade was awarded Guards designation for successful actions near Stalingrad.
 At the end of March 1943 the Brigade was relocated to the Central Front near Kursk.
 Between 5–12 July 1943 the Brigade took part in the Battle of Kursk.
 It took part in the Liberation of Oryol, Hlukhiv, Konotop and on 29 September 1943 was one of the first units to cross the Dnieper River.
 On 6 November 1943 the Brigade was awarded the honorable name "Kiev" for liberating the city of Kyiv.

 From 14 March to 15 May 1944 the brigade took active part in the liberation of Ternopil.
-Later the Brigade moved toward Lviv and crossed the Ukrainian-Polish border.
+Then, the Brigade moved toward Lviv and crossed the Ukrainian-Polish border.
 During the battles for the liberation of Poland, for crossing the Vistula River and a battle near Sandomierz, the Brigade was awarded the Order of the Red Banner on 19 February 1945.
 The Brigade provided artillery fire in the liberation of Kielce, the Oder River and the Lusatian Neisse crossings, and the attack on Dresden.

 On 10 May 1945, the Brigade, being part of 5th Guards Army, liberated Prague.
 The Brigade was awarded the Order of Bogdan Khmelnitsky Second Class on 4 June 1945 for valour and heroism.

 After the war, it became the 897th Guards Cannon Artillery Regiment.

 The Brigade has been stationed in the following cities: